 High Altar

-Three members of the Porcari family were buried in the church and their very interesting tomb slabs were preserved when the old church was demolished.
-The memorials are on the side walls flanking the entrance.
+Three members of the local Porcari family were buried in the church and their tomb slabs were preserved when the old church was demolished.
+They are now fixed to the walls flanking the entrance.